kubernetes-retired/contrib/statefulsets/zookeeper/README.md

 3. Persistent Volumes must be used. emptyDirs will likely result in a loss of data.

 ## Docker Image
-The docker image contained in this repository is comprised of a base Ubuntu 16.04 image using the latest release of the OpenJDK JRE based on the 1.8 JVM (JDK 8u111) and the latest stable release of ZooKeeper, 3.4.13.
+The docker image contained in this repository is comprised of a base Ubuntu 18.04 image using the release of the OpenJDK JRE based on the 1.8 JVM from the Ubuntu repositories and the latest stable release of ZooKeeper, 3.4.13.
 Ubuntu is a much larger image than BusyBox or Alpine, but these images contain mucl or ulibc.
 This requires a custom version of OpenJDK to be built against a libc runtime other than glibc.
 No vendor of the ZooKeeper software supplies or verifies the software against such a JVM, and, while Alpine or BusyBox would provide smaller images, we have prioritized a well known environment.

 The image is built such that the ZooKeeper process is designated to run as a non-root user.
 By default, this user is zookeeper.
 The ZooKeeper package is installed into the /opt/zookeeper directory, all